Ch-sriram/Just-Git-In/README.md

     dbcd07..e86646b  master -> master
 </pre>

-Now, we have successdully published out local repository's changes into the remote repository's master hosted on GitHub.
+Now, we have successfully published out local repository's changes into the remote repository's master hosted on GitHub.
 We can verify it on GitHub by opening the demo repository page on GitHub using a web-browser.

 Now, when we check our remote repository on GitHub using the web browser, we will see that there are still 2 branches, but we see that, since we merged the __remove-lorem__ branch with the __master__ branch, we can see that we do NOT have __lorem.txt__ file in our __master__ branch also.
 When we switch to __remove-lorem__ branch, we can see the message as a sub-title that __This branch is 3 commits behind master__ and that's because __remove-lorem__ doesn't have the changes from the __example__ branch that was integrated into the __master__ branch already.
 The __remove-lorem__ branch also doesn't have the merge commits associated with merging back into __master__.